Table of Contents

 6. Biggest wine List

-This is the most important piece of information which you can get before visiting Luxembourg if you are a wine lover/an addict like me!
+This is the most important one among all Luxembourg interesting facts, especially if you are a wine lover/an addict like me!

 There is this Chiggeri Restaurant which holds the Guinness World record from 2008.
 The record states 1746 references, not bottles, references.